 Reduce Windows 10 OS size

 You can compact the Windows 10 OS while installing it or even after you have installed it.
 There are plenty of methods to compact Windows 10.
-I am mentioning two easiest methods below.
+I am mentioning the two easiest methods below.

 Using DISM command